 The most obvious indicator that a conflict discussion (and marriage) is not going to go well is the way it begins.
-When a discussion leads off with criticism and/or sarcasm (a form on contempt), it has begun with a “harsh startup.”
-The research shows that if your discussion begins with a harsh startup, it will inevitably end on a negative note.
+When a discussion leads off with criticism and/or sarcasm (a form of contempt), it has begun with a “harsh startup.”
+My research shows that if your discussion begins with a harsh startup, it will inevitably end on a negative note.
 Statistics tell the story: 96% of the time, you can predict the outcome of a conversation based on the first three minutes of the interaction.

 The Four Horsemen

 Certain kinds of negativity, if allowed to run rampant, are so lethal to a relationship that we call them the Four Horsemen of the Apocalypse.
-Usually these four horsemen clip-clop into the heart of a marriage in the following order: criticism, contempt, defensiveness, stonewalling.
+Usually, these four horsemen clip-clop into the heart of a marriage in the following order: criticism, contempt, defensiveness, and stonewalling.
 Read more about The Four Horsemen and their antidotes here.